 Early Years Specialism equips you with an understanding of some of the key national strategies which may impact on early years provision and pedagogy.
 You will evaluate the processes required to lead and support effective transitions for young children and discover how to work effectively with parents as partners in children’s learning.
 You will also develop the necessary skills to undertake a personal, practice-based research project in relation to an area of personal interest in an early years context.

-320 UCAS tariff points, for which no specific subjects are required but which should include A Level grades BB or equivalent.
+120 UCAS Tariff points, for which no specific subjects are required but which should include A Level grades BB or equivalent.
 You will also need GCSE Mathematics, GCSE English Language and GCSE Science at Grade C or Grade 4 or above (or equivalent).